PLACES TO VISIT

 A couple of suggestions of where to get good food:

-A traditional pub only a few minutes walk from Penarth Guest House, where a number of our guests have enjoyed tasty food and highly recommended it as a great place to eat - we've since eaten there ourselves, and have no hesitation in endorsing their recommendations!
+A traditional pub only a few minutes walk from Penarth Guest House, where many of our guests have enjoyed tasty food and highly recommended it as a great place to eat - we've eaten there ourselves, and can heartily endorse their recommendations!

 Visit the pub's site here: The Four Lords